M-3LAB/open-iad/README.md

 # IM-IAD: Industrial Image Anomaly Detection Benchmark in Manufacturing

 We are dedicated to provide researchers a uniform verification environment of image anomaly detection with standard settings and methods.
-Furthermore, we warmly invite everyone to integrate their algorithms into our project in order to continuously enhance and complement IM-IAD.
+At the same time, everyone is warmly invited to integrate their algorithms into our project, continuously complementing IM-IAD.
 Let's together maintain and contribute this community.

 ## Envs